Ulysse-C/Projet_Serverless/Part_Two.md

 # Project Serverless, Part Two
-Simple setup for updating a Aws DynamoDB with lambda functions and Sqs
+Simple setup for a dashboard hosted in S3 with lambda functions, Sqs and Dynamo DB, from a website

 ### What you will know
 ![global schema](images/rapport2.png)